 CATCH's strategy is to secure additional funding from multiple sources and to implement high-quality, high-performance programs.
 Immerse Arkansas' RHY-funded transitional housing project, which targets unaccompanied youth, is a key example.
+CATCH entered into a formal MOU with Immerse Arkansas this year to better coordinate with them in providing referrals both ways and aligning services.
 We believe that a sufficient number of youth beds coupled with effective homelessness-prevention programs for families with children and long-term supportive services will eradicate child homelessness in Central Arkansas.
 Our CoC is committed to tracking system performance measures and to letting data drive our decisions concerning the allocation of both HUD and non-HUD resources.
 We will continue to monitor the effectiveness of our strategy through performance measures and actual outcomes.